R-Keeper connector

 Error

 In normal operation, locks last seconds.
-A persistent lock usually means a waiter walked away with the order open and the only fix is to close the order in R-Keeper.
+A persistent lock usually means a waiter walked away with the order open at a terminal and the fix is to close it in R-Keeper directly.

 Mark-paid retries

-When R-Keeper rejects the PostPayOrder call (often because the order is locked), Fooodo retries on a longer schedule: 60 s, 120 s, 180 s, 240 s, 300 s.
-Five attempts, total ~17 minutes.
-The slower cadence reflects that paid orders are not blocking service — they are reconciling.
+When R-Keeper rejects the PostPayOrder call (most often because the order is locked at a terminal), Fooodo retries on a slower schedule: 60 s → 120 s → 180 s → 240 s → 300 s — five attempts over ~17 minutes.
+The slower cadence is deliberate: a paid order is reconciling, not blocking service, so we give R-Keeper time to free up.

-If all retries exhaust, the order is in Error.
-The Fooodo payment is still recorded; the R-Keeper side needs a manual reconciliation by the waiter.
+If all five retries exhaust, the order ends in Error.
+The Fooodo payment is still recorded; R-Keeper needs a quick manual reconciliation by the waiter.

 Restaurant unreachable

-If R-Keeper itself is down or the restaurant is offline, Fooodo flips the restaurant to read-only:
+If R-Keeper itself is down or the restaurant has gone offline, Fooodo flips the restaurant to read-only automatically (the every-minute availability check picks it up):

-Once R-Keeper comes back, the queued operations drain and the restaurant returns to normal.
+Once R-Keeper comes back, the queued operations drain and the restaurant returns to normal — no operator intervention required.

 Logging

-For partner support cases, the request log is usually the first place to look.
-The most common cause of "the order didn't reach the kitchen" is a momentary R-Keeper outage that the retry budget didn't cover.
+The integration writes structured logs at four cuts: the full request/response trail, a failures-only feed, an order-scoped feed, and a state-transition feed.
+For partner support cases, the request log is the first place to look — the most common cause of "the order didn't reach the kitchen" is a momentary R-Keeper outage that the retry budget didn't cover, and the failures feed surfaces it immediately.

 Mock mode for development